 We all can learn something from India

 This might come surprising for some but yes, we can all learn a lot from India and you should come here with that mindset.
 Yes, the streets are dirty.
 Yes, you will see cows walking in the street.
 The traffic is horrible, the cities are overcrowded.
 Yes, there are a lot of poor and homeless people.
 But despite all of this and despite all of this diversity, people are happy.
 They’re genuinely happy regardless of their financial condition or their status.
-You will be welcomed warmly, whether you’re in one of the most expensive neighborhoods or in the slums of Delhi or Mumbai.
+You will be welcomed warmly, whether you’re visiting historic sights in Delhi or the slus of Mumbai.
 You’ll see some stunning landscapes, ancient religious sites, and important historic monuments.
 In fact, most people visit for this reason.
 WRONG!

 Don’t get me wrong, the above-mentioned places are stunning but you’ll find the real beauty of India in the faces, characters, and lives of the people you see every day.
 It’s in these people that you’ll discover that India is not, as many people keep calling it, an ‘underdeveloped country’, but from a historical and cultural perspective, a highly developed one in an advanced state of decay.
 And that’s the mindset you should come here with rather than looking down on people.
 With that being said let me try to give you some more practical tips.
 Let’s start with…